ARM-software/abi-aa/README.md

 ## Releases

-The latest ABI releases are being made available only here on Github: https://github.com/ARM-software/abi-aa/releases
+The latest ABI releases are being made available only here on Github: https://github.com/ARM-software/abi-aa/releases and are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License + grant of Patent License.

 If there is no entry in the change history table for a release, there are no changes to the content of the document for that release.

+Previous versions of the documents were released under a proprietary license on developer.arm.com.
+These are now hosted in this repo, and are to be found under the legacy documents folder.
+They follow the same folder naming scheme as the main document folders.

-For the last specifications released on developer.arm.com, see the links to the individual documents in the *Document locations* section below.
+See the links to the individual documents in the *Document locations* section below.

 ## Defect reports